Skip to contents

 • logical_array

-are passed as direct pointers into the underlying R vector storage.
+are passed as writable direct pointers into the underlying R vector storage.
+For ordinary already-materialized vectors, no extra buffer is allocated by the wrapper.

 That means: